 Day 5: Departure to Florence

-You will see how much history and art literally ooze out of every building you encounter along your walk.
+You will see how much history and art literally ooze out of every building you encounter along the road, in this wonderful city that was the most important cultural reference in Europe during the Renaissance era.

 An aperitif with some good wine (and what wine in Tuscany!) and then dinner.
 In Florence, you know, you'll really be spoiled for choice.
 Pici or Florentine steak?
 Cacciucco or soup?
 And why not taste everything, just to make sure you make the right choice?